Quitch/Queller-AI/README.md

  - Will get orbital as soon as possible on multi-planet systems

 - Turtle
- - Emphasis on fabbers over combat units
+ - More aggressive about teching
- - Emphasis on static weapons over factories
+ - Requires a bigger advantage before attacking

 ## RECOMMENDED DIFFICULTY